docker/compose/docs/networking.md

 Each service can specify what networks to connect to with the *service-level* `networks` key, which is a list of names referencing entries under the *top-level* `networks` key.

-Here's an example Compose file defining several networks.
-The `proxy` service is the gateway to the outside world, via a network called `outside` which is expected to already exist. `proxy` is isolated from the `db` service, because they do not share a network in common - only `app` can talk to both.
+Here's an example Compose file defining two custom networks.
+The `proxy` service is isolated from the `db` service, because they do not share a network in common - only `app` can talk to both.

     version: 2